Dolores Cooper Shockley: Career and research

-Shockley became the first black woman to receive a PhD in Pharmacology.
-After finishing her PhD she received a Fulbright Fellowship and worked with Dr. Knud Moller at the Pharmacology Institute in Copenhagen, Denmark from 1955 to 1957.
-When Shockley returned to the U.S. she was offered a job at Meharry Medical College in Tennessee as an assistant professor.
-When Shockley complained that her salary offer was lower than that of all men, her department chair said that as a married woman she did not deserve the same salary; despite these challenges she continued to fight for salary equity.
-In 1967 Shockley became an associate professor at Meharry and in 1988 she became the chair of the Pharmacology Department making her the first black woman to be the chair of a Pharmacology Department in the United States.
-During her time as a chairperson Shockley focused on improving the Pharmacology PhD program funding and training quality at Meharry.
+Shockley became the first black woman to receive a PhD in pharmacology in the United States.
+After finishing her PhD, she received a Fulbright Fellowship and worked with Dr. Knud Moller at the Pharmacology Institute in Copenhagen, Denmark from 1955 to 1957.
+When Shockley returned to the U.S., she was offered a job at Meharry Medical College in Tennessee as an assistant professor.
+When Shockley complained that her salary offer was lower than that of the male faculty, her department chair said that as a married woman she did not deserve the same salary; despite these challenges she continued to fight for salary equity.
+In 1967 Shockley became an associate professor at Meharry and in 1988 she became the chair of the Pharmacology Department, making her the first black woman to chair a Pharmacology Department in the United States.

+During her time as a chairperson, Shockley focused on improving the Pharmacology PhD program funding and training quality at Meharry.
 In efforts to expand training opportunities for students at her institution, Shockley started a collaboration with Vanderbilt University in which they shared student seminar series and department retreats.
-The PhD Program at Meharry led by Shockley awarded degrees to the majority of black pharmacologists in the country.
-Shockley served on many national committees including NIH, NSF, NRC, and FDA committees and held office in the American Society of Pharmacology and Experimental Therapeutics (ASPET).
+Under Shockley, the Meharry PhD Program awarded degrees to the majority of black pharmacologists in the country.
+Shockley served on many national committees including NIH, NSF, NRC, and FDA committees and held office in the American Society for Pharmacology and Experimental Therapeutics (ASPET).

 Shockley had two main lines of research, one related to neurotoxicity of pollutants and one related to identifying pharmacological agents that interact with cocaine with the goal of developing therapies for drug abuse.
 Shockley studied how pollutants such as benzo(a)pyrene and fluoranthene affect the nervous system.
 Her research showed that these pollutants have neurotoxic and behavioral effects.
 Furthermore, her research showed that the effects of benzo(a)pyrene, which is present in tobacco smoke and grilled meats, are mediated by oxidative stress.

 In addition, Shockley researched how calcium blockers affect the neurotoxic and behavioral effects of stimulants, such as cocaine, with the goal of identifying potential pharmacological agent to act as antidote to cocaine toxicity.
 Her research identified that Isradipine, a calcium channel antagonist, decreased the behavioral effects of cocaine in rats.

-During an interview in 1997 Shockley was asked what her biggest accomplishment in science was to which she said being an educator and the work she did to improve the PhD training program at Meharry, which was serving a predominantly African American student population.
-Related to her contributions Shockley said “I’ve tried to reinstate and strongly promote graduate education [at Meharry].
+During an interview in 1997, Shockley was asked what her biggest accomplishment in science was.
+She identified her work as an educator and improving the PhD training program at Meharry, which was serving a predominantly African American student population.
+Related to her contributions Shockley said, "I've tried to reinstate and strongly promote graduate education [at Meharry].
 About half of all the minority PhD's in pharmacology have come from our program.
-I think this will be my greatest contribution".
+I think this will be my greatest contribution."